Rudo2204/RC522-LCD-TM4C123G-CCS/README.md

-# RFID - RC522 with Tiva C TM4C123G and CCS (Code Composer Studio)
+# RC522 with TM4C123G using Code Composer Studio

-## This project uses a RFID - RC522 with TM4C123G.
-The library was modified to work with Code Composer Studio.
+## This project uses a RFID module - RC522 with TM4C123G.
+The project also uses a modified version of original Energia's RC522 library to work with CCS.

-### v1.0
+### Version: v2.0
+This forked version added LCD 1602 display module.